Contact Center Solutions Featured Article

 Dupree also noted that analytics provide competitive advantage in many ways, such as by revealing opportunities and risks in product bundling and affinity, market basket analysis transactional information and supply chain data.

-Cabela’s uses Teradata Warehouse Miner and SAS (News - Alert) tools in the Teradata environment.
+Cabela’s uses Teradata Warehouse Miner and SAS tools in the Teradata environment.
 The result is what Dupree referred to this solution as a “powerful combination.”

 “For example, retailers may find that they can personalize credit card statements with relevant product offers that are highly targeted to individual customers or segments – across a base of millions,” Dupee said.
 “When you factor in cross-sell opportunities to the proposition, the possibilities become economically exciting.”